-Sarah is a junior at YULA Girls high school in Los Angeles.
-She is the Communications Director for California High School Democrats, an editor at Polyphony Lit, a Student Advisory Board member of High School Insider and a junior editor at Siblini Lit.
+Sarah is a senior at YULA Girls high school in Los Angeles.
+She is the Communications Director for California High School Democrats, an editor at Polyphony Lit, a Student Advisory Board member of High School Insider, and a junior editor at Siblini Lit.
 At school, you can find her co-editing the school newspaper, running cross country, speaking as co-captain of the debate, co-leading B’nei Akiva, reading Gemara as part of Moot Beit Din or editing her school’s literary magazine.
 Sarah loves writing, reading, watching great movies, running, biking and participating in community service.

 Ada Perlman is a junior at The Ellis School in Pittsburgh, Pennsylvania where she is a part of her school’s Student Diversity League and Students Demand Action.
 She is also involved in Pennsylvania High Schoolers for Biden, and her city’s Students and Government Council, a program connecting local teens with city government.
 She has spent six summers at Camp Stone and is Rosh Snif in her local Bnei Akiva; this past summer, she participated in Great Jewish Books, a summer program focused on the study of Jewish literature.
 In school, you can find Ada singing in Glee Club or acting in plays.
 Ada was a staff writer for Fresh Ink last year and has interned for her local newspaper.
 She is excited to continue her journalistic work!